dhis2/cli-utils-cypress/docs/developer/network-shim.md

 ## The test suite

-The network shim currently doesn't have any test coverage via unit tests, but it does have a e2e test suite that verifies it is working correctly.
+The network shim currently doesn't have any test coverage via unit tests, but it does have an e2e test suite which can be executed on CI and verifies it is working correctly.
 Since the network shim is a cypress tool, we have created a test suite via example apps that implement the network shim:

 -   Both capture and stub mode are being tested in the `testing-network-shim-app`, since this is using a simple json-server as a backend which can be spun up on CI.
 -   The test-suite for the `testing-network-shim-app` verifies that basic capturing and stubbing process works and includes a few particular tests that assert specific behaviour: